 Supportive oncology helps you manage your symptoms and also provides support for the emotional and spiritual aspects of dealing with your diagnosis.
-Winship has several supportive oncology services that meet needs our cancer patients.
+Winship has several supportive oncology services that meet the needs of our cancer patients.

 Benefits of supportive and palliative oncology:

 - Manage pain.

 - Manage symptoms such as nausea, difficulty breathing, loss of appetite, fatigue, and depression.

 - Provide counseling in making difficult medical decisions.